lukasdotcom/fantasy-manager-plugin-template/README.md

 # Minimum Version

 All plugins should work with all versions so you can keep the minimum version to 1.12.0.
-Note that the past_data parameter passes data directly from the db, and newer versions of the server might pass more data, for more details look at the database.d.ts file.

 ## Features